Claude Desktop

 Strengths

 Claude Desktop is strong when the work depends on local context.
 If your useful inputs live in files, notes, desktop apps, or private folders on your machine, the desktop app can be substantially more capable than the plain web experience.
-It also makes Claude feel more like a working environment than a chatbot.
+It makes Claude feel more like a working environment than a chatbot.

 Limitations